Hereditary neuropathy with predisposition to pressure palsy

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The authors review the clinical presentation, diagnosis, pathogenesis, and management of acute autonomic neuropathies.
 Research indicates that many patients with acute autonomic neuropathy test positive for elevated ganglionic acetylcholine receptor autoantibodies and present with a syndrome complex, including the sicca syndrome, orthostatic hypotension, lower gastrointestinal dysautonomia, and neurogenic bladder.
 Mouse models in which this antibody is induced also develop autonomic neuropathy.
-Other causes of acute autonomic neuropathy, including Guillain-Barré, which has been shown to be associated with Zika virus infection, syndrome and paraneoplastic syndrome, are described.
-Many patients with autoimmune autonomic neuropathy respond rapidly and well to immune modulating therapy, including intravenous immunoglobulin.
-The management and treatment of these disorders is discussed, including information on the treatment of infant botulism.
+Other causes of acute autonomic neuropathy, including Guillain-Barré syndrome, which has been shown to be associated with Zika virus infection, and paraneoplastic syndrome, are described.
+COVID-19 may be associated with dysautonomia, but its association with Guillain- Barré syndrome is unclear, and a large epidemiological study does not support an association.
+Many patients with autoimmune autonomic neuropathy respond rapidly and well to immune-modulating therapy, including intravenous immunoglobulin.
+Givosiran is approved by the U.S. Food and Drug Administration for the treatment of acute hepatic porphyrias; however, there are considerable adverse effects associated with this medication that can be reduced by using a personalized medicine approach.
+The management and treatment of these disorders is discussed, including information on the management of infant botulism.

 • All acute autonomic neuropathies share common clinical features that may include orthostatic hypotension, dry eyes and mouth, cold feet and hands with color or trophic changes in the skin, reduced or accentuated sweating, anorexia or early satiety referable to gastroparesis, erectile or ejaculatory failure, and defects in micturition stream or volume, but selective syndromes are known.